rudz4u/AWS-IoT-Basic-Codes/README.md

 (skip this step if you download AmazonRootCA1.pem from here) Create a New file in your project folder with Name 'AmazonRootCA1.pem'
 (skip this step if you download AmazonRootCA1.pem from here) Paste the content in it and save.
 click on Activate Certificate
-Go back to Manage>Things menu using back icon or cancel link.
+Go back to Manage>Things menu using back icon  of the web page 2 times and then cancel link at bottom 2 times.
 Click on Secure > Policies.
 Click on Create Button.
 Create A security policy with a Name  and in Action IoT:* and in Resouce *   , Chcek Allow.
 Click Create